edHelper.com

 By Brenda B. Covert

-1 You are familiar with the metamorphosis of butterflies, the cycle that begins with an egg and goes through caterpillar to chrysalis to butterfly.
+1 You are familiar with the metamorphosis of butterflies, the cycle that goes from egg to caterpillar to chrysalis to butterfly.
 You know that butterflies are metamorphic, but did you know that rocks are metamorphic as well?
 It's true!

-2 We covered igneous and sedimentary rocks in Part 1.
+2 You read about igneous and sedimentary rocks in Part 1.
 They are related to the third type of rock.
-When certain processes are applied to igneous or sedimentary rocks, they become metamorphic rocks, the third type of rock found on Earth.
+In certain circumstances, igneous and sedimentary rocks become metamorphic rocks, the third type of rock found on Earth.

 Paragraphs 4 to 9: